 Annually, Kitchener Waterloo Community Foundation invests in excess of $3 million into local community.
 While the impacts of these investments are significant, the Board of Directors of KWCF has agreed that part of its assets should be invested for impact in (but not limited to) local charities and not-for-profits.
-This approach is based on the tenets of impact investment – sometimes called social finance or social investment – whereby private or public capital is invested into organizations with the intention of generating measurable social and environmental impacts, and where possible, modest financial returns.
+This approach is based on the principles of impact investment – sometimes called social finance – whereby capital is invested into organizations with the intention of generating measurable social and/or environmental impact in addition to financial returns.

 Grants vs. Impact Investments